frybox/fryweb/README.md

 Yes, npm registy is a great frontend ecosystem, pypi is a great backend ecosystem.
-I need them, but I only need the great libraries in these two great ecosystems, not soooo many different tools. so one command `fry` is enough, it can be used to generate html, css, javascript, and handle the downloading of javascript libraries from npm registry (soon).
+I need them, but I only need the great libraries in these two great ecosystems, not soooo many different tools. so one command `fryweb` is enough, it can be used to generate html, css, javascript, and handle the downloading of javascript libraries from npm registry (soon).